kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

   scheduling member pods strictly at the flat, individual or standalone `PodGroup` level.
 - While the old scheduler will continue to run safely and will not crash, it will not satisfy the multi-level topology, gang, or preemption constraints.
-For topology constraints specifically, this will likely lead to invalid, flat placement decisions (e.g., placing member pods across different racks instead of satisfying CPG-level topology constraints).
-Crucially, these invalid topology placements are irreversible by the scheduler itself; once pods are bound to nodes, the scheduler cannot reschedule them on its own, even after a new scheduler leader is upgraded to the new version.
-Only newly scheduled pods (or pods recreated after eviction) will be correctly resolved (if possible) under the hierarchical constraints once the upgrade is complete.
+In particular, the placement it chooses when considering each `PodGroup` as a flat, independent group may not satisfy the constraints of its ancestor `CompositePodGroups` (e.g., member pods of a `CompositePodGroup` constrained to a single rack may be spread across different racks).
+These placements are irreversible by the scheduler itself; once pods are bound to nodes, the scheduler cannot reschedule them on its own, even after a new scheduler leader is upgraded to the new version.
+- Crucially, once a `kube-scheduler` instance supporting `CompositePodGroups` takes over, it may not be possible to schedule any other pod of such a group hierarchy.
+The scheduler takes the already bound pods of the hierarchy into account - candidate placements for a `CompositePodGroup` are restricted to those that include all the nodes where the already scheduled pods from its subtree are running (consistent with how [KEP-5732] handles partially scheduled `PodGroups`).
+If these pods violate the `CompositePodGroup`'s topology constraint (i.e., they span multiple topology domains), no such placement exists.
+As a result, the pending pods of the hierarchy (e.g., pods that were still pending during the upgrade, pods added by a scale-up, or pods recreated after a failure or eviction) may remain `Pending` indefinitely.
+  Other workloads are not affected.
+In such case, the operator is expected to manually delete the faulty pods to unblock further scheduling.

-  Note that this is identical to the pre-existing version skew behavior for flat `PodGroup` features (e.g., flat topology-aware scheduling) during control plane rolling upgrades.
+Note that this is analogous to the pre-existing version skew behavior for flat `PodGroup` features (e.g., flat topology-aware scheduling in [KEP-5732]) during control plane rolling upgrades.
 Therefore, the standard recommendation applies: users should not use the new APIs/fields until the rolling upgrade of `kube-scheduler` is fully completed.

 ## Production Readiness Review Questionnaire